You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Text string validation enforced by default

-In v14, Test Renderer automatically enforces React Native's requirement that text strings must be rendered within a <Text> component.
-This means the unstable_validateStringsRenderedWithinText option has been removed from RenderOptions, as this validation is now always enabled.
+In v14, Test Renderer enforces React Native's requirement that text strings must be rendered within a <Text> component.
+The unstable_validateStringsRenderedWithinText option has been removed from RenderOptions since this validation is now always on.

 What changed: